mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/gcp/intervals/index.md

     "coldstart_gcp_scatter"
     "Cold and warm latency as a function of interval between two subsequent requests" >}}

-This chart looks pretty random: both cold and warm starts are all over the place.
-An idle instance can be recycled as soon as after **6 minutes** of inactivity, or stay alive for more than **5 hours**.
+Google tends to keep an instance for long time: most instances survive 5 hours of inactivity.

+The points of cold starts look pretty random.
 Most probably, Google makes the decision based on the current demand/supply ratio in the given resource pool.

 The following chart estimates the probability of a cold start (Y-axis) by the interval between two subsequent requests (X-axis):

 {{< chart_line
     "coldstart_gcp_interval"
     "Probability of a cold start happening before minute X" >}}

+Based on this chart, **85% of instances survive 5 hours of inactivity**.

 Don't assume the probabilities on this chart to be precise, but the overall trend should be representative.